An Opportunity to Be Heard

 Survivors of Sexual Abuse

 The trauma of childhood sexual abuse doesn’t end when you grow up.
 Children who were survivors of sexual abuse by a member of the clergy, a teacher, or camp counselor, often face lifelong challenges with guilt, depression, isolation, and anxiety.
-They are often at higher-than-normal risk for substance abuse, alcoholism, suicide, PTSD and other mental health conditions.
-Abuse is often kept hidden and victims are reluctant or unable to come forward for months or years after the events.
+They are often at higher-than-normal risk for substance abuse, alcoholism, suicide, PTSD, and other mental health conditions.
+Abuse is often concealed by perpetrators and institutions and survivors are often reluctant or unable to come forward for months or years after the abuse occurred.

 Child sexual abuse does not always start with an “attack.”
-Sexual abuse often begins much earlier, when a predator begins to “groom” their victim to erode innate defenses.
+Sexual abuse often begins much earlier, when a predator begins to “groom” their target, often choosing already vulnerable individuals.
 This is particularly important when the abuser is in a position of trust or authority – such as a clergy member or teacher.

 Abuse can include: